Lavender (Nightfall Remix)

 "Lavender (Nightfall Remix)" is a 2017 song by American rapper Snoop Dogg.
-It is a remixed version of the BadBadNotGood (BBNG) song "Lavender" with lyrics added which addressed the issue of police brutality in the United States.
-It was released with a music video which caused some controversy because of a scene depicting a mock assassination of U.S. President Donald Trump.
+It is a remixed version of the BadBadNotGood (BBNG) song "Lavender" with lyrics added addressing the issue of police brutality in the United States.
+Its music video was controversial because of a scene depicting a mock assassination of a parody version of U.S. President Donald Trump.
 The song was included in Snoop's 2017 album Neva Left.

 Background

 During a video game event in October 2016, the American rapper Snoop Dogg and American YouTuber Jesse Wellens paused for a smoking session.
 During this time, Wellens proposed a music video with clowns, inspired by the shooting of Philando Castile.
 Three days later, Snoop sent Wellens his own version of "Lavender" with lyrics referencing police brutality.
 Wellens later told Billboard, "When I originally wrote the idea of the video, the video of [Philando Castile] getting shot came out online and it was causing riots.
 We just kind of wanted to bring the clowns out, because it's clownery."

 In late October 2016, Snoop previewed his new song regarding police brutality on Instagram, sampling the beat of BBNG's "Lavender".
 Snoop said the song was meant to be "not controversial but real – real to the voice of the people who don't have a voice."